“What’s a Nice Kid Like You Doing at Home on a School Day?”

 Unplugging Your Little Live Wires

 The first item listed in the Smithsonian study – free time to explore – was something we already firmly believed in.
-But unstructured, free time for children of our culture is dwindling in popularity.
+But unstructured, free time for children in our culture is dwindling in popularity.
 It too often loses out to structured classes in gym, ballet, t-ball, art, you name it.
 For a ten-year-old that’s one thing, but for a five-year-old it is quite another.
 Sandlot baseball has fallen by the wayside.
-Today’s little ones are often leading highly scheduled lives and, to top it off, when they have some free time, they unfortunately have a button they can push which brings automatic entertainment.
+Today’s little ones are often leading highly scheduled lives, and to top it off, when they have some free time, they unfortunately have a button they can push which brings automatic entertainment.
 Never has a group of children been so completely entertained as this generation.
 Neil Postman writes in his book Amusing Ourselves to Death about the insidious effects of TV on our society.
 Children expect to be amused and entertained to the point that a Sesame Street mentality has seeped into most all our activities with children.
-Schools themselves are trying to be more “entertaining.” challenging and interesting isn’t enough.
+Schools themselves are trying to be more “entertaining,” challenging and interesting isn’t enough.
 If math books are not printed with neon colors the children don’t like them.
 They’ve become addicted to being catered to, coddled, and constantly entertained.

 Oh, you may say, but my child only watches educational TV.
 My kids love Carmen Sandiego, Wish Bone, and other such shows at my house, too.
 But Postman quotes a study of a group of children divided into three classes: one class watched a videotaped lesson on TV about whales, the second class heard only the audio to the same lesson, and the third simply read it.
 The classes were later tested for recall and comprehension.
 It was the class that read the lesson who remembered and understood it best.
 Though the TV program, at first glance, might seem to engage the child’s thinking on more sensory levels, it was shown that TV viewing is more passive.
 Reading, on the other hand, demands that the reader form his or her own mental pictures, filling in the sounds and sights with imagination.
 Educators think that the greater demand placed upon the reader (in comparison to a TV viewer) calls forth a deeper engagement with the information being communicated.

 Today, we are trading in both reading and real life experiences for being passively entertained.
 Children aren’t catching fireflies as often as they used to.
 They know what the African wildebeest looks like on TV, but have never spotted a rabbit in their own backyard.
 We need to unplug the kids and let them get bored enough to invent their own fun.
 Creative juices just don’t flow until there’s nothing else to do.
 If they can flip a switch and get instant boredom relief, they won’t ever think hard enough to invent their own game, their own project, their own fun.
 TV and all electronic games give them instantaneous relief from the age-old question of, “What can I do?”
 But relief is so short lived!
 When the show or video game is over, what do they have?
 They have not woven a hair band, nailed a rabbit-box together, built a Lego spaceship, helped bake a cake, written a poem on how bored they are (which the whole family quotes years later), drawn a cat, watched Dad work in the basement, hoed the garden, played fetch with the dog, climbed a tree, read a book, done their chores, piddled on their next 4-H project, watched the sun set, or caught that firefly.
 We have a TV and we love to rent movies.
 But the TV stays turned off an awful lot, too.
-I’m convinced it takes a certain amount of planned boredom to get them really going
+I’m convinced it takes a certain amount of planned boredom to get them really going.

 What, you may ask, does this have to do with homeschooling?
 Homeschooling lends itself to greater blocks of free time for the child.
 Ours get through school pretty early, usually by lunch.
 Then, except for chores, they have that “free time to explore.”
 If, that is, the electronic instant-boredom-relievers remain off.
 And the exploring is at home, the seedbed of creativity for the child, where all his “things” are, where he feels secure, and where he can ask any question.